igrapel/AP_Java/README.md

 * Some MOOC projects

-* A side project(E-mail template that automatically sends and stores emails to parents)
+* JAVA E-mail program that sends template emails to parents and stores the contact information